 - the accuracy of the assessment of an individual’s disability;

-- the promptness of the decisionmaking.
+- the promptness of the decision-making; and

 SSA must remain vigilant as it implements future changes to the determination and appeals process.
 Beneficiaries and applicants should be afforded all the rights to which they are entitled, and eligibility determinations and continuing disability reviews must be made in a fair, consistent, and timely manner.